 Talk to people in your life who have been banking for years, and understand what they love and hate about it.

 Compare bank reviews, read first-hand user accounts, and try to learn as much as you can about what each bank is all about.

 What are the best banks to bank with?

-And most of all, they should enable you to access your money and to grow it over time.
+- And most of all, they should enable you to access your money and grow it over time.